toddcf/portfolio2/README.md

 ### All

-- Choose font.
-- Link Waypoints and nav scroll-to-section feature.
+- Add new favicon.

 ### Header

-- Fix font.
+-

+### Nav

-- Link button to Waypoints scrolling feature.
+- Get it to automatically close when a link is clicked, WITHOUT screwing up the scrolling feature.

 ### Proficiencies